-Some of the best plant-based Caviar is made i Denmark.
-The flavour is salty and just like regular caviar they pop in your mouth when eating.
-Caviart is made purely from plant-based products and consists of seaweed, xanthan and other aromas added.
+Some of the best plant-based Caviar is made in Denmark.
+The flavor is salty and just like regular caviar, they pop in your mouth when eating.
+Caviart is made purely from plant-based products and consists of seaweed, xanthan, and other aromas added.

 Caviart has a lot of pros to it such as no discoloring of food, it can be used in hot and cold dishes, long shelf-life and can last up to 3 months after being opened.

 The animal product Caviar is roe or eggs from the sturgeon family of fish.
-For many people & restaurants it’s considered a delicacy, and is often eaten raw as an appetizer.
-Historically, the most prized types of caviar came from the Caspian and Black Seas, but due to overfishing it’s hard to get this type af caviar anymore.
+For many people & restaurants, it’s considered a delicacy and is often eaten raw as an appetizer.
+Historically, the most prized types of caviar came from the Caspian and Black Seas, but due to overfishing, it’s hard to get this type of caviar anymore.
 Now caviar is now produced around the whole world, and this is not a good thing.

 “According to the Food and Agriculture Organization (FAO) of the United Nations, 80 percent of the world’s fish stocks for which assessment information is available are considered fully exploited or overexploited.
 Researchers are predicting that all fisheries will have completely collapsed by the year 2048 due to loss of bio-diversity caused by overfishing and the many other human threats facing ocean wildlife and ecosystems, such as pollution, climate change and ocean acidification, and the loss of vital habitats.”

-Are you interested in this product, then we understand you.
-You can get it in many different colors & flavours like Caviart Wasabi & even Caviart Strawberry for Desserts.
+Are you interested in this product, then we understand.
+You can get it in many different colors & flavors like Caviart Wasabi & even Caviart Strawberry for Desserts.
 Amazing!